Skip to main content

 2. Submit official transcripts from all colleges and universities attended.

 3. Complete any prerequisite courses (where required) with a grade of 3.0 or better.
-Students entering with a bachelor's degree must take an additional 30 semester hours of graduate level course work and graduate professional program course work will require specific undergraduate prerequisites.
 Students entering with a master’s degree or higher in an allied health discipline will not be required to complete additional prerequisite courses.

 4. Documentation of certification and/or license in an allied health or allied health related discipline (as applicable).